tbrowder/Gnucash-HancockWhitney/README.md

 DESCRIPTION
 ===========

-**GnuCash::HancockWhitney** is a Raku module that programs to manage and transform your transactions and monthly statements from [Hancock-Whitney Bank](https://hancockwhitney.com) (HWB) and facilitates importing transactions into [GnuCash](https://gnucash.org), the free and open source double-entry accounting program.
+**GnuCash::HancockWhitney** is a Raku module that provides programs to manage and transform your transactions and monthly statements from [Hancock-Whitney Bank](https://hancockwhitney.com) (HWB) and facilitates importing transactions into [GnuCash](https://gnucash.org), the free and open source double-entry accounting program.

 The information herein has been verified by the author from his regular use of it with his own HWB personal accounts as a client, and he has no other relationship with that company, its owners, or any of its subsidiaries.